Leap Year (2010 film): Reception

-On Rotten Tomatoes the film has an approval rating of 23% and an average rating of 4.30/10 based on reviews from 141 critics.
-The site's critical consensus is that: "Amy Adams is as appealing as ever, but her charms aren't enough to keep Leap Year from succumbing to an overabundance of clichés and an unfunny script'."
-On Metacritic the film has a weighted average score out of 33 out of 100, based on 30 reviews.
-Audiences surveyed by CinemaScore gave the film a grade B on scale of A to F.
+On Rotten Tomatoes the film has an approval rating of 24% and an average rating of 4.30/10, based on reviews from 144 critics.
+The site's critical consensus reads: "Amy Adams is as appealing as ever, but her charms aren't enough to keep Leap Year from succumbing to an overabundance of clichés and an unfunny script."
+On Metacritic the film has a weighted average score out of 33 out of 100 based on 30 critics, indicating "generally unfavorable" reviews.
+Audiences surveyed by CinemaScore gave the film an average grade "B" on an A+ to F scale.

-Roger Ebert of the Chicago Sun-Times gave it three out of four stars, and described Leap Year as a 'full-bore, PG-rated, sweet rom-com'.
-'It sticks to the track, makes all the scheduled stops, and bears us triumphantly to the station'.
-Owen Gleiberman of Entertainment Weekly gave the film a B− grade, stating that the film could have used more 'pizzazz'.
+Roger Ebert of the Chicago Sun-Times gave it three out of four stars, and described Leap Year as a "full-bore, PG-rated, sweet rom-com".
+"It sticks to the track, makes all the scheduled stops, and bears us triumphantly to the station".
+Owen Gleiberman of Entertainment Weekly gave the film a B− grade, stating that the film could have used more "pizzazz".

 Nathan Rabin of The A.V.
 Club, gave it a grade of C− and concluded, "The film functions as the cinematic equivalent of a Shamrock Shake: sickeningly, artificially sweet, formulaic, and about as authentically Gaelic as an Irish Spring commercial".

 A. O. Scott of The New York Times saw it as "so witless, charmless, and unimaginative, that it can be described as a movie only in a strictly technical sense".

-Richard Roeper gave it a C−, stating that it had a 'Recycled plot, lame sight gags, Leprechaun-like stock Irish characters,' adding that 'The charms of Amy Adams rescue Leap Year from Truly Awful status'.
+Richard Roeper gave it a C−, stating that it had a "recycled plot, lame sight gags, Leprechaun-like stock Irish characters," adding that "the charms of Amy Adams rescue Leap Year from Truly Awful status".

-Donald Clarke of The Irish Times gave the film one star out of five, and in a scathing review, described it as 'offensive, reactionary, patronising filth' and cited the film as evidence that 'Hollywood is incapable of seeing the Irish as anything but IRA men or twinkly rural imbeciles'.
-Paul Whitington of the Irish Independent describes the film as "grotesque and insulting paddywhackery" and says Goode is out of his depth as he "struggle[s] badly with his accent".
+Donald Clarke of The Irish Times gave the film one star out of five, and in a scathing review, described it as "offensive, reactionary, patronising filth" and cited it as evidence that "Hollywood is incapable of seeing the Irish as anything but IRA men or twinkly rural imbeciles".
+Paul Whitington of the Irish Independent described the film as "grotesque and insulting paddywhackery" and said Goode "struggle[d] badly with his accent".

-The film's lead actor Matthew Goode admitted 'I just know that there are a lot of people who will say it is the worst film of 2010' and revealed that the main reason he signed on to the film was so that he could work close to home and be able to see his girlfriend and newborn daughter.
+The film's lead actor Matthew Goode admitted "I just know that there are a lot of people who will say it is the worst film of 2010," and revealed that the main reason he signed on to the film was so that he could work close to home and be able to see his girlfriend and newborn daughter.